- SWCD Assistance

 Agricultural and silvicultural NPS pollution prevention and abatement activities that can be funded through the NPS Grant Program include: implementation of WPPs and the NPS portion of TMDL Implementation Plans (I-Plans), surface water quality monitoring, demonstration of innovative BMPs, technical assistance and financial incentives for the development and implementation of TSSWCB-certified water quality management plans (WQMPs), public outreach and education, development of WPPs, and monitoring activities to determine the effectiveness of specific pollution prevention methods.

 Congress enacted §319(h) of the CWA in 1987, establishing a national program to control NPS water pollution.
 Through §319(h), federal funds are provided annually through the EPA to States for the development and implementation of each State's NPS Management Program.
 The §319(h) funding in Texas is divided equally between the TCEQ and the TSSWCB.
-Over the past several years, the State's allocation has been approximately $9 million.
+Over the last two years, the State's allocation has been approximately $7 million.

-This request for proposals closed October 12, 2012.
-However, the information below is retained to assist potential interested cooperating entities in preparing for the next grant cycle.
+This request for proposals closed June 5, 2015.
+The information below is retained to assist potential interested cooperating entities in preparing for the next grant cycle.

-The TSSWCB is requesting proposals for watershed assessment, planning, implementation, demonstration and education projects within the boundaries of impaired or threatened watersheds as well as projects in unimpaired watersheds.
-The 2010 Texas Integrated Report describes the water quality conditions for waterbodies in the state.
-All proposals must focus on the restoration and protection of water quality consistent with the goals, objectives, and priority watersheds and aquifers identified in the Texas NPS Management Program.
-Up to $1.2 million of the TSSWCB’s FY2013 CWA §319(h) grant will be eligible for this RFP.
+The TSSWCB is requesting proposals for watershed assessment, planning, implementation, demonstration and education projects within the boundaries of impaired watersheds.
+The 2012 Texas Integrated Report describes the water quality conditions for waterbodies in the state.
+All proposals must focus on the restoration of water quality consistent with the goals, objectives, and priority watersheds and aquifers identified in the Texas NPS Management Program.
+Up to $1 million of the TSSWCB’s FY2016 CWA §319(h) grant will be eligible for this RFP.
 No more than 10% of these funds may be utilized for groundwater projects.

 Project proposals should, where applicable, stress interagency coordination, demonstrate new or innovative technologies, use comprehensive strategies that have statewide applicability, and stress public participation.
 Examples of project proposals previously funded by TSSWCB are available at http://www.tsswcb.texas.gov/managementprogram/browseactive.
-Additionally, applicants are encouraged to review EPA’s expectations for well-crafted proposals described in the EPA Region 6 Review Guide for CWA §319(h) Workplans (PDF, 123 kB).
-EPA’s Grant Guidelines for the NPS Program are available at http://www.epa.gov/owow_keep/NPS/cwact.html.
+Additionally, applicants are encouraged to review EPA’s Grant Guidelines for the NPS Program are available at http://water.epa.gov/polwaste/nps/cwact.cfm and EPA’s expectations for well-crafted proposals described in the EPA Region 6 Review Guide for CWA §319(h) Workplans.

 The 80th Texas Legislature appropriated general revenue funds to the TSSWCB for the purpose of planning, implementing, and managing programs and practices for preventing and abating agricultural and silvicultural NPS water pollution in impaired watersheds.
 The 81st and 82nd Texas Legislatures renewed this appropriation.
 TSSWCB is committed to funding projects encompassing monitoring, assessment, modeling, planning, education and implementation that address the goals and objectives stated in the Texas NPS Management Program.
 On September 17, 2009, the State Board approved a revised TSSWCB Policy on TMDLs and Watershed Planning, Assessment, and Implementation Activities (PDF, 26 kB) which provides guidance to agency staff on directing these state appropriations for the NPS Grant Program.